Moriyama-Umbraco/Moriyama-Authorised-Media/README.txt

 An http module checks inbound requests for paths mathing /media/{folderId}/filename

 If matched, it will check the database table to see if there is protection on the item. for performance non protected items are bypassed for a minute - which avoids too many database queries.

+If an item is protected the request is redirected to a surface controller which will check member group permissions against the current member.

+Should the permissions not match - then a 404 status is returned.

+Permission checks are bypassed should you be logged in as a back office user.

 Restrictions
 ------------